James Earl Ray: Recanting of confession

 Three days later, Ray recanted his confession.
 He had entered a guilty plea on the advice of his attorney, Percy Foreman, to avoid the sentence of death by electrocution, which would have been a possible outcome of a jury trial.
 Unbeknownst to Ray, however, a death sentence would have been commuted as unconstitutional under the de facto moratorium in place since 1967 and following Furman v.
 Georgia.

 Ray dismissed Foreman as his attorney and thereafter derisively called him "Percy Fourflusher".
-Ray began claiming that a man he had met in Montreal back in 1967, who used the alias "Raoul", had been involved in the assassination, and he asserted that he did not "personally shoot Dr. King" but may have been "partially responsible without knowing it", hinting at a conspiracy.
-Ray told this version of the assassination and his flight during the following two months to journalist William Bradford Huie.
+Ray began claiming that a man he had met in Montreal back in 1967, who used the alias "Raoul", had been involved in the assassination, and he asserted that he did not "personally shoot Dr. King," but may have been "partially responsible without knowing it", hinting at a conspiracy.
+Ray told journalist William Bradford Huie his version of the assassination and his flight during the following two months.

 Huie investigated this story and discovered that Ray lied about some details.
 Ray told Huie that he purposely left the rifle with his fingerprints on it in plain sight at the crime scene because he wanted to become a famous criminal.
 He was convinced that he would escape capture because of his intelligence and cunning, and he also believed that Governor of Alabama George Wallace would soon be elected to the presidency, so that Ray would only be confined in prison for a short time, pending a presidential pardon by Wallace.

 In December 1973, Ray filed a $500,000 lawsuit against Tennessee seeking his release from prison on the grounds that crucial evidence in his case was mishandled by his attorney Percy Foreman, who pressured him to plead guilty, Foreman denied Ray's allegations, saying that he "spent approximately 20 hours over 4 1/2 days cross-examing Ray… At no time did he ever implicate anything or anybody other than himself."
 Ray spent the remainder of his life unsuccessfully attempting to withdraw his guilty plea and secure a jury trial.

 Second escape from prison

 On June 10, 1977, Ray and six other convicts escaped from Brushy Mountain State Penitentiary in Petros, Tennessee.
 They were recaptured on June 13.
 A year was added to Ray's previous sentence, increasing it to a full century.
-This escape would actually inspire the infamous Barkley Ultra race.
-It is a “100” mile race in the wilderness around the mountains which Ray had run to during this escape.
+This escape inspired the Barkley Ultra race.
+It is a 100-mile race in the wilderness around the mountains which Ray had run to during this escape.
 This is mentioned in the Netflix Documentary by the founder of the Barkley.
-The race pays homage to this by often sending the runners under the prison through a tunnel as a part of the course.